realandrewyang/torontostockevaluator/README.md

 # torontostockevaluator
 The Toronto Stock Evaluator provides real-time data analysis concerning the Toronto Stock Exchange.
+Note: The Toronto Stock Evaluator is a *prototype*.
+To see its successor, try the [Nifty Stock Tool](https://realandrewyang.github.io/niftystocktool).

 ## Acknowledgements
 We are proud to use the [Alpha Vantage](https://www.alphavantage.co/) stock market API.